ethereum/staking-launchpad/README.md

 ## Configuration

-To have full functionality of the Launchpad, you must create an .env file in your root directory and add an environment variable
+To have full functionality of the Launchpad, you must create an .env file in your root directory and add an environment variable.

-The Infura Project ID will enable the network status progress bar showing the balance of the Deposit Contract
+The Infura Project ID will enable the network status progress bar showing the balance of the deposit contract.

 ```
 REACT_APP_INFURA_PROJECT_ID=your-infura-project-id-here
 ```

-Note: The Portis wallet option is not available when running locally
+Note: The Portis wallet option is not available when running locally.

 ## Installation